 Mia Wick lounged in her lifeguard's chair, looking out serenely at the ocean ahead of her.
 The beach was sparsely populated as the summer season had barely begun.
 What few people remained within her view consisted of retirees and couples with young children, who tended to remain on the shore, or else in the shallowest parts of the water.

 Her shift passed by at an agonizing pace.
-She'd kill to be able to look at her phone, or at least read a book, but the whole point of her job was remaining alert at all times.
+She'd kill to be able to look at her phone, or at least read a book, but remaining alert was the whole purpose of her job.
 The most she could do was rub more sunscreen on her shoulders, already deeply tanned and freckled from exposure, every hour or so, and readjust her sleek, black ponytail.
-Thankfully, she just had thirty more minutes left before someone else would take over the white beacon of safety.
+Thankfully, she only had thirty more minutes left before someone else would take over the white beacon of safety.

 Out of nowhere, there was a distant shout.
 It was so faint, she wondered if she was imagining it just to ease her boredom.
 But looking out at the coastline, she saw a figure, out where the water went from aquamarine to navy blue.
 Anyone swimming out that far usually ended up in trouble.
 Though it was a calm enough day, the undertow was strong, and the scream spoke for itself.
 Leaping down from her chair, she dashed towards the ocean as soon as her feet hit the sand.
 It took a good bit of muscle to fight against the first few waves.
 But after she got to a deep enough point where she could swim, she powered on straight ahead in a front crawl formation.
 Every time she turned her head to take a breath, she listened for more screams, but couldn't hear any.
 That left her stomach in nervous knots.
 By the time she reached her target, the victim had gone still and was slipping under the surface.
 Taking another deep breath, Mia shot forward and grabbed the elderly woman around the torso, lifting her back up above the surface before heading back to the shore, muscles burning more with every second.
 Despite being in good shape, the speed and strength needed to pull an unconscious adult along such a distance was quickly taking a toll on her body.